KTAGirl/KTA/README.md

 3. Download [the following files](https://github.com/KTAGirl/KTA/blob/main/manualdl.md) manually into WJ downloads folder
 4. Install KTA modlist using Wabbajack
 5. Launch ModOrganizer.exe from the install folder
+6. Launch Skyrim Launcher once - to select graphics settings, do NOT launch the game from it.
-6. Launch SKSE
+7. Launch SKSE
-7. Load KTA save file, OR
+8. Load KTA save file, OR
-8. Start New Game, AND
+9. Start New Game, AND
    1. Design your character (at minimum, set sex to 1, and choose one of the presets included; recommended skin tone is at least 2)
       + Don't forget to load Sculpt
    3. (You're now in Live Another Life's Dungeon) Wait until all messages are gone, and plus 1 minute.
 While at it, click 'Ok' to any messages appearing.